12 Top Music Festivals & Events in Romania for Everyone

 While you’re here, you’ll be surprised to know that Cluj is Romania’s 2nd largest city and Transylvania’s unofficial capital.
 So there are many cool places to visit in Cluj.

-2. Electric Castle at Banffy Castle (Cluj)
+2. Electric Castle at Banffy Castle

 Electric Castle (EC in short) is one of the unique music festivals in Romania thanks to its location: on the impressive and lush grounds of the 15th-century Banffy Castle.
 The ruins now restored are in the village of Bontida, 30-50 minutes away by car or train from Cluj Napoca.

 Named best medium-sized festival at the European festival awards several times, this 5-day event is the largest music festival by size and the perfect place to discover local talent and immerse in Romanian youth culture and energy.
-It attracts a more free-spirited crowd with laid back vibes during the day and non stop throughout the night.
+It attracts a more free-spirited crowd with laid-back vibes during the day and non-stop throughout the night.
 The vibe comes very close to - what I imagine - happens at the famous Burning Man.

 That’s why it’s our favorite annual festival that we go to (almost) every year and wrote an Electric Castle guide that you’ll find very helpful since, as you’ll see, logistics need to be planned in advance.